 There are two ways to join the Morris-August Honors Program.

-Incoming first-year applicants with a GPA of 3.70 or higher and a combined SAT score of 1170 or higher (or a 24 composite score on the ACT) will be invited to participate in the Honors Program.
+Incoming first-year applicants with a GPA of 3.75 or higher will be invited to participate in the Honors Program.
 An invitation letter with an intent form will be sent out to all applicants who qualify.
-To secure your spot in the Honors Program, and in the class of 2022, please send back the completed form with your enrollment deposit to Keene State College.
+To secure your spot in the Honors Program, and in the class of 2025, please send back the completed form with your enrollment deposit to Keene State College.

-If you are a current KSC freshman with a GPA of 3.5 after the completion of the fall semester, you may apply to the Honors Program in the spring semester of your first year.
+If you are a current KSC freshman with a maximum of 30 credits and a GPA of 3.5 or higher after the completion of the fall semester, you may apply to the Honors Program in the spring semester of your first year.
 If accepted, you will join the Honors Program in your sophomore year and will be expected to complete all of the Honors requirements, except for Honors ITW: Thinking and Writing.
 Please watch out for invitations to apply early in the spring semester.
-For more information about the application process, please contact Professor Anna Schur.
+For more information about the application process, please contact Professor Susan Wade email@example.com.

 As a participant in the College Honors Program, you are expected to maintain a cumulative GPA of 3.5 both in the fall and spring semesters.
 You are also required to achieve a “BC” or higher in all Honors courses.* If these requirements are not met at the end of each semester, you will be placed on Honors Program Probation.
 If these requirements are not met for two consecutive semesters, you will be dismissed from the Program.